7.9. String

 As character arrays, strings have all of the same operations defined on them as

-same way as it would be concatenated onto an array of character
+as it would be concatenated onto an array of characters.

 and push